bytepoet/amatyr-mysql/README.md

 Primary goal of the project is bringing modern and responsive design, suitable for desktop, tablet and mobile-sized screens.
 A secondary goal is just playing with new technology because it's fun :-) And I guess a goal is to display some pretty graphs and such for local weather!

 ### About this git
 I'm not the creator of amatyr, i just changed some things to work without custom patches and other crutches.
-You can update anything to newer version freely (except bootstrap if you dont want to change classes in thml pages, if you do - please send me updated version and i will add it here =D) and everything should sstill work.
+You can update anything to newer version freely (except bootstrap if you dont want to change classes in thml pages, if you do - please send me updated version and i will add it here =D) and everything should still work.

 ### Frontend Components